 If you like it thicker, mix some flour with water and combine with the liquid with a whisk.
 Bring it to a boil to thicken.

-Season gravy with salt and pepper to taste
+Season gravy with salt, pepper and white wine to taste

 Remove and place on a hot serving plate.

 Can be served with mashed or boiled Potatoes.
 Season gravy to taste with salt pepper and some white wine.

 I have been living half of my life in Germany, then US, and traveling since then.
 My passion is cooking, painting and glass mosaic art.
 I try to re-create recipes I grew up with, or I tasted while traveling in Europe.
 Disclosure: As an Amazon Affiliate I earn a small commission if you click through and make qualifying purchases with no additional cost to you.